Beatrice Atim Anywar

 Beatrice Atim Anywar (née Beatrice Atim), also Betty Anywar, (born 9 January 1964), is a Ugandan politician who serves as the Member of Parliament representing the Kitgum Municipality Constituency in the 10th Ugandan Parliament (2016 to 2021).
 Effective 14 December 2019, she concurrently serves as the State Minister for the Environment, in the Ugandan Cabinet.
 She replaced Dr. Mary Goretti Kitutu, who was appointed Minister of Energy and Minerals, in the same cabinet.

-Background and education
+Early life and education

-She was born in Kitgum District, in the Acholi sub-region, in the Northern Region of Uganda, on 9 January 1964.
+Beatrice was born in Kitgum District, in the Acholi sub-region, in the Northern Region of Uganda, on 9 January 1964.
 In 1991, she graduated with an Advanced Diploma in Marketing, from Makerere University Business School.
 In 2004, she received a Bachelor of Public Administration degree from the Islamic University in Uganda.
 Her degree of Master of Public Administration and Management was awarded by Makerere University, the oldest and largest public university in Uganda.
 She also has a Certificate in Democracy and Good Governance, Obtained from Marquette University, in the United States.